ellemcfarlane/weatherapp/README.md

 # Weather App

-This is a simple web app that displays basic weather information and uv index for a given city.
+This is a simple web app that displays weather information, uv index, and icon reflecting the weather for a given city.

 ![Alt text](weatherappscrnsht.png)
 ### Acknowledgements